lakshmadu/expernetic-todo-client-app/README.md

 * note: you should be able to run the react app in the localhost:3000 port.
 If not you will face the Cors error.
 For more detail read the readme.md file of https://github.com/lakshmadu/expernetic-todo-api project

+* if you need to change Back end API url, then checkout .env file and change this code: REACT_APP_API_BASE_URL = http://localhost:5195

 ### `npm run build`

 Builds the app for production to the `build` folder.\